 ERSAM Lab Thoughts

-This is where we'll be posting things that are not research, but more than 140 characters.
+This is where we occasionally post things that are not research, but more than 280 characters.
 If you want to know what we're working on now, this would be a good place to look.
 Code will be linked to here and posted on github.